CALIFORNIA Colleges and Universities

 SENIORS Enter 81010 Text @g7d87 JUNIORS Enter 81010 Text @4gc88a

 SOPHMORES Enter 81010 Text @3ffe5 FRESHMEN Enter 81010 Text @5dcad

-- Pay attention to all emails sent from colleges/universities that you’ve applied to!!!
-Create an email account with them and respond immediately to any college requests sent to you!
+- Pay attention and respond immediately to all emails sent from colleges/universities that you’ve applied to!!!
+Failure to do so, could cause your application to be dropped!

-- All seniors will be required to take a Senior Exit Survey on Naviance in May before being cleared for graduation.
-So it’s a MUST that all seniors register for Naviance.
-If you haven’t yet registered, get started by stopping by the career center to get your registration code and instructions sheet from the Naviance Binder on the counter.
+- Naviance: All seniors will be required to take a Senior Exit Survey on Naviance in May before being cleared for graduation, so it’s a MUST that all seniors register for Naviance.
+To get started, stop by the career center to get your registration code and instructions from the Naviance Binder on the counter.

 Juniors, what should you be doing NOW to prepare for college?